Integral Harnack estimates and the rate of extinction of singular fractional diffusion: Introduction and main results

-To the extent of our knowledge the first $L^1$-$L^1$ Harnack-type estimates were first found in \cite{DBH-sing}, with the aim of studying the existence of initial traces for very weak solutions to the singular $p$-Laplacian prototype.
-A couple of years later they were used in \cite{DiB-Kw} for both the cases of the $p$-Laplacian equation and the porous medium one, with the aim of evaluating the rate of extinction of nonnegative solutions.
-The method of \cite{DBH-sing} for the $p$-Laplacian has been reported in (\cite{DB}, Chap.
-VII) for solutions to the prototype singular equation ($1<p<2$).
-A proof for $p$-Laplacian type equations with full quasilinear structure can be found first in the paper \cite{Annali} and then in the monograph \cite{DBGV-mono}.
-See also \cite{BoIaVa} and \cite{DBGV-mono} for a later treatment of the sub-critical case.
-In the case of fractional $p$-Laplacian diffusion these Harnack-type estimates are new.
+In the case of fractional $p$-Laplacian diffusion, such Harnack-type estimates are new.
 For a different notion of solution and in the whole space, the author in \cite{Vaz1} has proved some global Harnack bounds.
 Existence theory for different definitions of solutions than ours can be found in \cite{Mazon} and \cite{Vaz-CDP}, see also the book \cite{Mazon-book}.
 There the notion of solution involves the existence of a Sobolev time-derivative, that we have carefully avoided here through the approximation procedures of Appendix \ref{app}.
-The main difference relies on dispensing with the prototype equation, in order to consider a general measurable and bounded kernel as in $(K_1)$, $(K_2)$.
+The main difference lies in considering a general measurable and bounded kernel as in $(K_1)$, $(K_2)$.
 The discontinuity of the field into the divergence term of \eqref{eq} results in a lack of regularity of the time derivative $u_t$, see \cite{LadSolUra} Sec.\ 13 of Ch.
 III (pages 224-233).
 The same lack of regularity in time pertains the possible weak solutions to the Cauchy-Dirichlet problem, whose analysis of the extinction phenomenon has been performed in \cite{AABP}, Theorem 5.1.
 There the authors point out a particular feature of the nature of fractional nonlinear diffusion, that is, it does not necessarily meet finite speed of propagation in $\R^N$ when $p>2$.
 On the other hand, similarly to the classical $p$-Laplacian, when $p>2$ local boundedness is inherent in the definition of local weak solution, see \cite{Strom1} (and later \cite{Brasco} for the prototype equation, see also \cite{AP}).
-Here, {\emph{en passant}}, we prove that the same is valid for local weak solutions in the super-critical range (see Remark \ref{RMK-Bundedness}), see also Theorem 1.1. of \cite{koreani} for a study on the best tail condition and \cite{Prasad-Tewary} in the case with no phase ($a=0$) for a whole satisfying picture in the special case of parabolic minimizers with a boundary datum.
-For what concerns the study of the extinction of solutions, the works \cite{Vaz1}, \cite{Vazquez-Again} (see Section 8) investigate the decay in the whole space through an appropriate comparison principle.
-For a similar definition of solution, the authors in \cite{Collier-Hauer} study the decay rate towards extinction for an equation with double-nonlinearity in time.
-What diversifies the extinction rates of Theorem \ref{dec} is the concept of solution (see Definition \ref{lws}), and the circumvention of any comparison principle.
-Indeed, the formulation of the decay rate of Theorem \ref{dec} doesn't actually require $u$ to be solution to any Cauchy-Dirichlet problem.
+2pt